 Using moded DJI firmware

-Another way of doing this is hacking the DJI firmware and removing the altitude limit but for obvious reasons, I am not going to tell you how to do this.
+Another way of doing this is hacking the DJI firmware and removing the altitude limit, but for obvious reasons, I will not tell you how to do this.

-This will not only void your warranty but you will also be in violation of local airspace laws.
+This will not only void your warranty, but you will also violate local airspace laws.

 Why can’t DJI Mini 3 Pro go above 4,000 meters?